Eventtia/eventtia-core-docs/source/includes/_users.md

 Parameter |  Type   | Description
 --------- | ------- | -----------
 page | json | A page object as described <a href="#pagination">here</a>
+email | string | Filters results by the user's email.

 ## Get User